senff/Simple-Debug-Info-Box-WP/readme.txt

 == Installation ==

-1. Upload the "simple-debug-info-panel" directory to your "wp-content/plugins" directory.
+1. Upload the "simple-debug-info-panel" directory to your "wp-content/plugins" directory
 2. In your WordPress admin, go to PLUGINS and activate "Simple Debug Info Panel"
 3. Go to SETTINGS - SIMPLE DEBUG INFO PANEL
 4. Select the items you want to see in the infobox on the site